-These investigations were, and remain extensive, and found higher than expected numbers of these bacteria in our water supply.
+These investigations were, and remain, extensive and it was confirmed we had found these bacteria in our water supply.

-We took immediate measures to act, including putting in enhanced ‘point of use’ (POU) filters on water outlets (basin taps and showers), providing bottled water to our most susceptible patients, doing extra tests and taking more water samples, installing a dosing plant (called a hydrogen peroxide dosing plant) and an ultra-violet treatment unit on site, and putting in specialist shower heads and hoses in patient areas, among other interventions.
+We took immediate action, including putting in enhanced ‘point of use’ (POU) filters on water outlets (basin taps and showers), providing bottled water to our most susceptible patients, and doing extra environmental testing and taking more water samples.
+We installed a dosing plant (called a hydrogen peroxide dosing plant) and an ultra-violet treatment unit on site to minimise the number of bacteria in the water. .

-Through our regular testing, we know that these measures have greatly reduced the counts of mycobacteria at the Trust.
+Through our regular testing, we know that these measures have been effective in reducing the counts of mycobacteria at the Trust.
 We have never grown M. abscessus from a water outlet with a POU filter on it and we continue to test regularly as part of our ongoing investigations.

-We are working alongside water specialist advisors in our ongoing management of the investigation, as well as other health agencies to analyse all potential modes of transmission.
+We are working alongside water specialist advisors, as well as other health agencies to analyse all potential modes of transmission.
 Clinicians at Royal Papworth Hospital are at the forefront of research into the disease and we are happy to share our findings and learning with any other organisation that may benefit - please contact us if you’d like to discuss this.

 We’ve made sure to keep all our regulators fully informed throughout the investigation process, and have involved water safety and public health experts from the beginning.

 If you have questions, please ask

 If you are a patient coming in for treatment with us and your clinician thinks you might be particularly susceptible to Mycobacterium abscessus, you will be informed.
 You can then have a conversation with your clinical team to ask any questions you might have.